medibloc/panacea-governance/proposals/on-osmosis/2021-11-signaling-for-MED-incentivized-pools/README.md

 ### About Panacea & MediBloc

 Panacea is a blockchain that is an essential layer for building user-owned data ecosystems, especially a patient-centered health data ecosystem, that empower data owners to take proper benefits and protect privacy.
-Currently, Panacea is being mainly developed/maintained by MediBloc.
+Currently, Panacea is being developed mainly by MediBloc.
 The Panacea network has been online since 2019, and MED is the native token of the Panacea.

 Website: https://medibloc.com/en/